aldoestebanpaz/aldoestebanpaz.github.io/_drafts/magento-cloud-local-environment-setup.md

 </style>
 ```

-### Add the store code to the base URL
+#### Add the store code to the base URL

+Magento gives you the option to add the store code to the site base URL, which simplifies the process of setting up multiple stores.
+Using this option, you do not have to create directories on the Magento file system to store index.php and .htaccess.

+This prevents index.php and .htaccess from getting out of sync with the Magento codebase in future upgrades.

 * Go to Admin dashboard (http://localhost:8080/admin)
 * Go to Stores > Settings > Configuration > General > Web
-* Store View (Scope) list at the top of the page, click "Default Config"
+* Switch the Scope (at the top of the page) to "Default Config"
 * Expand "Url Options"
 * Clear the Use system value checkbox next to "Add Store Code to Urls"
 * Change "Add Store Code to Urls" to "Yes"